alump/IdleAlarm/README.md

 // Show default warning 60s before session will be expired IdleAlarm.get().setSecondsBefore(60);

-// Or construct your own message IdleAlarm.get().setSecondsBefore(60)
+// Or construct your own message and enable countdown IdleAlarm.get().setSecondsBefore(60).setCountdown(true)
     .setMessage("Your session will expire in less than "
         + IdleAlarmFormatting.SECS_TO_TIMEOUT
         + " seconds.
 Please click anywhere to extend session.");